HonkeyKong/HonkeyPong/README.md

 >make

 That's it.
-That'll build a ROM image in iNES format, that can be used with almost any NES emulator.
+That'll build all the tools, compile the sound data, then build the ROM image in iNES format, which can be used with almost any NES emulator.
 If you want to build a ROM and load it in Nestopia for testing, just type:

 >make test